How to prepare for the SATs

 The exam has two parts.
 One of these is held at year 2, when the children are aged 6-7 years.
 Second part of the tests is in year 6 when the children 10-11 years old.
 For both these exams, the contents include English grammar, English reading and Mathematics.

 You don’t need to especially worry about preparing your child for these particular exams.
 In fact it will be better if you don’t spend extra time teaching them before the exam.
 This way you can find out the accurate results of how much your child learnt by their own in school.
 If you want your child to score good in the SATs, make sure you help them throughout the years every single day.
 Help them understand concepts when they learn them.
 Making them cram a few days before SATs just so they score good will not be an effective method of teaching.
 Secondly, since the results will also be a representation of the school performance, the school teachers will provide most of the preparation material and help.

 If you want to help your child, you should incorporate activities in everyday habits like mental math games, story reading, etc. Try to help your child learn new words.
 To prevent your child from panicking during the SATs, make them attempt past papers that you find online.

 What do the results imply

-Firstly, you should not worry about the results.
+Firstly, you should not worry about bad results.
 It will not affect your child’s admission procedures in the future.
 The exam’s sole purpose is to find out how well the school teaches and how much your child learns.
-It will be a comparison of same-aged children who would have received similar education up till this point.
-If your child scores badly, it would mean you need to help them catch up since they are lagging behind the rest of their friends.
+It will be a comparison of same aged children who would have received similar education up till this point.
+If your child scores badly, it would mean you need to help them cope up since they are lagging behind the rest of their mates.

 The result is calculated in such a way that a score below 100 would mean below average performance in that particular section.
-Similarly, a score above hundred would indicate over average performance whereas a score of 100 will show that your child’s performance is as expected at this age.
+Similarly, a score above hundred would indicate over average performance where as a score of 100 will show that your child’s performances is as expected at this age.